Staff Directory

 Ms. Christina Raiti ’12

-LuHi Role: Assistant Athletic Director, Girls Varsity Basketball coach, joined the LuHi staff in 2016
+LuHi Role: Sports Information Director; 2023 Naismith Coach of the Year, Head Girls Varsity Basketball Coach, joined the LuHi staff in 2016

 Education: Trinity College, BA Educational Studies; Touro College, Masters in General Education and Special Education, 1st-6th Grade